 M1 Borrow is a simple, low-cost way to borrow money.
 You do not have to submit to a credit check, deal with loan officers or risk denial.
 You will be charged a low interest rate of just 3.50% on the amount that you borrow and can repay it on your schedule.

 With the money that you borrow through your portfolio credit line, you can enjoy better tax deductibility than what is offered by most HELOCs.
 You can borrow money at any time at a low rate of interest with M1 Borrow.

 In addition to M1 Borrow, M1 Finance has a variety of investment accounts available to investors.
 You can decide which type of account you want to open, complete the simple application, and open your account.
 Once you have opened your account, you can choose your own securities to create a custom portfolio.
 You can also choose a portfolio from more than 80 that have been created by financial experts for different abilities to tolerate risk and time horizons for investing.

 One of the great features of investing with M1 Finance is that anyone can invest without paying any commissions or management fees.
 M1 Finance makes it free for you to invest, which allows your money to work harder.
-To learn more about buying on margin, margin debt, and getting a better return on investment, start today by completing your application or call us at 888.714.6674.
+To learn more about buying on margin, margin debt, and getting a better return on investment, start today by completing your application.